grafana/loki/docs/clients/README.md

 When using Docker and not Kubernetes, the Docker Logging driver should be used, as it automatically adds labels appropriate to the running container.

-The Fluentd plugin is ideal when you already have Fluentd deployed and you don't need the service discovery capabilities of Promtail.
+The Fluentd and fluent-bit plugins is ideal when you already have Fluentd deployed and you already have configured `Parser` and `Filter` plugins.